-Oregon’s Timberline Lodge & Ski Area high up on Mt.
+Oregon’s Timberline high up on Mt.
 Hood has long been celebrated for its summer ski season, but we’d argue that the spring ski season is just as exciting.
-Spring Passes at Timberline Lodge & Ski Area are announced in early March and offer skiing through the end of May—the 2021 Timberline Spring Pass is on sale now for $175, and is valid seven days a week, March 15th through May 31st.
+Spring passes at Timberline are announced in early March and offer skiing through the end of May.
 The pass functions exactly as a regular season pass, with direct-to-lift access.

 Throughout March, the spring season is very similar to the regular season with all lifts running and all of the winter season terrain open.
 As the resort gets into the month of April, visitors can start to expect to see earlier lift closings at 2 or 3 p.m., and the lower elevation lifts beginning to close.
 Visitors should keep an eye on weather conditions as anything is possible in the late spring — the ideal conditions are sunny skies.
 With sun comes sticky snow later in the afternoons, so mornings and early afternoon are the best time to ski and ride, also consider applying a fresh coat of spring-specific wax on your skis and snowboards to match the warmer snow conditions — any local tuning shop should be able to help.
 Around late-April the last of the beginner terrain accessed by Bruno’s lift closes, along with it ski school group lessons.
 But just as the lower mountain slowly winds down, the upper mountain comes alive with the Magic Mile consistently open thanks to great spring weather and the uppermost Palmer Lift opening for the season accessing a huge swatch of perfectly fall-line terrain.
 Every year locals anxiously await the day Palmer opens for the spring season, which usually opens in late April.